Bay Anchovy Index of Abundance

 Bay Anchovy vs Atlantic Menhaden The Juvenile Finfish Trawl Survey encounters many species that can be difficult to distinguish from one another, especially at the larval and juvenile stages.
 An example shown here is the Bay Anchovy (top) and Atlantic Menhaden (bottom two).

-• This species first recruits to the survey gear in July.
+This species first recruits to the survey gear in July.
+All bay and river stations are used to calculate the index of abundance.

 • July: 0-44 mm.